-- 1. For operators who will be required to work on the VDT continuously without interruptions (75% of their workday), a 15-minute break every two hours will be provided except where the nature of the work makes such a break impractical.
+1. For operators who will be required to work on the VDT continuously without interruptions (75% of their workday), a 15-minute break every two hours will be provided except where the nature of the work makes such a break impractical.
 In such cases, the manager or supervisor will determine when the break will be given.
-This does not indicate a break from all work, but simply a change of activity allowing the eyes to focus on different subjects so they may "rest." - 2.
-The Company will have a written policy available concerning the use of VDTs. - 3.
-The Company shall comply with government regulations regarding radiation emissions by VDTs.
-The company shall comply with an Employee's request that VDTs in his or her area be tested for such emissions. - 4.
-The Company shall provide a filter cover for each VDT for which a filter cover is necessary to eliminate glare. - C. All Company vans and other vehicles used to transport equipment shall be equipped with safety devices in order to protect front-seat passengers from equipment thrown in a sudden stop. - D. The Union may designate an Employee representative to any local safety committee formed by the Company at locations covered by this contract.
+This does not indicate a break from all work, but simply a change of activity allowing the eyes to focus on different subjects so they may "rest."

+2. The Company will have a written policy available concerning the use of VDTs.

+3. The Company shall comply with government regulations regarding radiation emissions by VDTs.
+The company shall comply with an Employee's request that VDTs in his or her area be tested for such emissions.

+4. The Company shall provide a filter cover for each VDT for which a filter cover is necessary to eliminate glare.

+C. All Company vans and other vehicles used to transport equipment shall be equipped with safety devices in order to protect front-seat passengers from equipment thrown in a sudden stop.

+D. The Union may designate an Employee representative to any local safety committee formed by the Company at locations covered by this contract.

-ARTICLE XX - Nondiscrimination
+ARTICLE XX - NONDISCRIMINATION

-The Union and the Company agree to continue their policy of nondiscrimination against Employees and applicants for employment or Union membership for reasons of race, color, sex, sexual orientation, creed, national origin, age, handicap, veteran's status, union activity, or refusal to join in such activity.
-The Company shall take affirmative action to promote the goals of this Article as regards race, color, sex, creed, national origin, age, handicap and veteran's status only.
+The Union and the Company agree to continue their policy of nondiscrimination as follows: the union shall not discriminate against applicants for Union membership, and the Company shall not discriminate against Employees, including regarding compensation, for reasons of race, color, sex, sexual orientation, gender identity, creed, national origin, age, disability, veteran's status, union activity, or refusal to join in such activity.
+The Company shall take affirmative action to promote the goals of this Article as regards race, color, sex, creed, national origin, age, disability and veteran's status only.
 Nothing in this article overrides the provisions of Article X of this agreement.